Ogo1024/python-homework/mod19-blockchainpython/wallet/README.md

 ###  7. Expand the Wallet!

-To expand the account, settint number of accounts need in variable `numderive` in `wallet.py`.
+To expand the account, update the number of accounts desired in variable `number` in `wallet.py`.

 Add different coins in `wallet.py` to expand access to various cryptos.